GrantS2S/website/content/help/guides/customers.md

     -
 ---

-You can view, edit, reset and export information about your orders directly on your Stock2Shop console.
+You can view, add and update information about your customers directly on your Stock2Shop console.
+If you need to add additional or custom information to your products this can be achieved by adding customer attributes.

 - [View customers](#view-customers)
 - [Add customer](add-customer)